-Is Dental Assisting a Good Career?
+Is Dental Assisting a Good Career Choice?

 The answer depends on the person.
 If you’re fascinated by teeth or love working with people, then dental assisting could be a good career choice for you.
 But, if you’d rather spend the day in front of a computer, it’s probably not the best choice.
-Thinking about the different qualities of a career like job duties, salary, and work schedule can help with deciding if it’s a good fit for you.
+Thinking about the different qualities of a career like job duties, salary, and work hours can help with deciding if it’s a good fit for you.

 Dental Assistant Job Duties Pros and Cons